duttrohan0302/portfolio/content/education/HopeHall/index.md

 ---

 - Completed Higher Senior Secondary Certificate with 91.2%
-- Focus on Physics, Chemistry and Maths
+- Focus on Physics, Chemistry, and Maths
 - AIR 12,783 in Jee Mains, a national level engineering exam